AdarshK277/IBM-Data-Science-Capstone/README.md

 * Creating interative dashboards using Plotly Dash.

 ### 7. Machine Learning - Classification
-* Create a column for the class.
-* Standardize the data.
+* Standardize the data using StandardScaler.
-* Split into training and testing data.
+* Split into training and testing data sets.
-* Find the best Hyperparameter for SVM, Classification Trees and Logistic Regression.
+* Hyperparameter Tuning for Logistic Regression, SVM, Decision Trees and k-Nearest Neighbors using GridSearchCV.
 * Find the method which performs best using test data.

+### 8. Presenting Findings
+* Create a PowerPoint file to present findings of the project.